EcoMind/fe-interview-test-angular/README.md

 Your Tasks
 ----------

-In the page, pages/foto-book, add an Angular component that receives a list of photo model ()

-Add any necessary unit and/or integration tests.
+In the welcome-page, you'll find a list of task and bug that you can resolve or complete.
+It's not needed to complete all but only that you prefer.

 You may use any IDE or text editor you are comfortable with.
-You are encouraged to add any open source third-party library (must be available on Maven Central) that you feel makes your task easier.
+You are encouraged to add any open source third-party library that you feel makes your task easier.
 You may make any structural changes to the project that you see fit.

 Evaluation Criteria